marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-control-diagnostic-messages-formatting.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: options to control diagnostics formatting, diagnostic messages, message formatting

 .. _diagnostic-message-formatting-options:

-.. index:: options to control diagnostics formatting

-.. index:: diagnostic messages

-.. index:: message formatting

 Options to Control Diagnostic Messages Formatting
 *************************************************